eonofrey/taxi_ride_analysis/README.md

 The files provided are as follows:

-- train.csv - a file containing ~55M observations with input varaibles and the target
+- train.csv - a file containing ~55M observations with input variables and the target
 - test.csv - similar file with ~10k observations to predict and be scored on
 - sample_submission.csv - an example of what a submission looks like